abhi142897/go-webapp-project-devops/readme.md

 Clone the repository -> cd go-webapp-project -> run #go run main.go -> access the application using http://localhost:8080/home

-Devopsified version of go-webapp-project -
+Devopsified version of go-webapp-project:

 Steps to Devopsify a project -

-1. Containerize the application using Dockerfile.
+1) Containerize the application using Dockerfile.
-2.
+2) Build, test and push image to docker hub.
+3) Write deployment and service manifests to deploy the application on k8s cluster.
+4) Create helm chart with k8s manifests.
+5) Create .github/workflows and write ci-cd.yaml for implmenting ci.
+6) Install argocd and add a new application.
+7) Enable auto trigger in argocd.